duclos-cavalcanti/xwm/README.md

 <!-- ![X-Protocol](.github/assets/xwm.png) -->

-Toy project to understand the X protocol as well as develop a working window-manager built upon it.
+Project to understand the X protocol as well as develop a working window-manager built upon it.
 The goal is to have a low-resource tiling window manager that can attend my needs in a minimal and configurable manner.